Piplupness/Piplupness.github.io/index.md

 ## My Vision
 ### Synopsis
-I’m running to be the secretary that elevates student voices to find concerns and places where we can improve through anonymous polling and climate surveys with open-ended questions and responses.
+I’m running to be the secretary that elevates student voices to find concerns and places where we can improve.
 We all have ideas and visions for how TJ can be even better than it already is.
-We have opportunities to voice our ideas and suggestions, but these meetings are infrequent and under-advertised, and people may simply not be comfortable sharing criticism directly with administrators.
+Even though we have opportunities to voice our ideas and suggestions, we can do more to actively seek out voices.
+I want to acomplish this through open-ended and anonymous polling.

 - **[📣 Seeking Student Voices:](https://brianzhou.me/#hearing-authentic-student-voices)** Creating solutions that work to address student needs and concerns starts with hearing student voices.
 Find out how I will make our voice heard.
 - **[📖 Expanding Course Offerings:](https://brianzhou.me/#expanding-course-offerings)** Expanding Course Offerings: From Euro History and Art History to post-AP Bio and STEM classes, we all have passions we want to pursue in the classroom.
 I will make that happen.
 - **[📑 Extracurricular Initiatives:](https://brianzhou.me/#extracurricular-initiatives)** We have ideas for events, initiatives, and projects.
 The SGA should provide logistical support for extracurricular initiatives and be their advocate to the school and related bodies.
 - **[👋 A Safe Space:](https://brianzhou.me/#creating-a-safe-space)** Students should feel comfortable sharing their issues with support staff.
 Lean how I will build trust between students and staff.
-- **[💻 Information Access:](https://brianzhou.me/#information-access)** We have so many unique opportunities at TJ, and we can do more to make students more knowledgeable about existing resources and opportunities.
+- **[💻 Student Life & Information Access:](https://brianzhou.me/#information-access)** We have so many unique opportunities at TJ, and we can do more to make students more knowledgeable about existing resources and opportunities.
 See how I aim to bring awareness of opportunities mainstream.
 - **[🏫 Representing us to FCPS:]()**

 ### Hearing Authentic Student Voices: